andybui01/camkes-vm-examples/apps/x86/supermicro/README.md

 This is also true of anything plugged into the only PCI slot.

 The SATA server currently polls for end of operation.
-On a fast SSD this isn;t that much of an issue; but should be fixed.
+On a fast SSD this isn't that much of an issue; but should be fixed.

 These PRs are currently outstanding: